-Like other plants, cactus and succulents need to be repotted, and their soil needs to be renewed every 2 or 3 years.
-The best time to do that is in summer, with the soil dry and in a dry climate.
-Let’s learn more about the repotting and transplanting cactus and succulents.
+Like other plants, cactus and succulents need to be repotted, and their soil needs to be renewed every 2 to 3 years.
+The best time to do that is in summer, with dry soil and in a dry weather.
+Let’s learn more about repotting and transplanting cactus and succulents.

 When does a cactus need to be repotted?